AugurProject/augur/README.md

     openssl x509 -req -days 365 -in localhost.csr -signkey localhost.key -out localhost.crt

-  This will result with two files named localhost.key and localhost.crt Move these files to augur application data directory.
+  This will result with two files named localhost.key and localhost.crt

+  Move these files to your Augur application data directory:
-  `~/Library/Application Support/augur` directory
+  `~/Library/Application Support/augur`

-  After doing so, then start up your augur-app.
+  After doing so, then start up your Augur application.

-  When you open augur in your web broswer, you will have to tell web browser to trust the site.
+  When you open Augur in your web broswer, you will have to tell web browser to trust the site.

 ### On Windows